Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 - Business or farm records, if applicable; and

-Note: Students may apply for financial aid before being admitted to Florida State University, but while early application for aid is recommended (as soon as possible beginning January 1), a student cannot be awarded aid until he/she is officially accepted for admission to Florida State University.
+Note: Students may apply for financial aid before being admitted to Florida State University, but while early application for aid is recommended (as soon as possible beginning October 1), a student cannot be offered aid until he/she is officially accepted for admission to Florida State University.

 Loan Entrance Counseling Sessions and Master Promissory Note

-Federal regulations require all students receiving a Federal Stafford Subsidized Loan, Federal Stafford Unsubsidized Loan, or Federal Perkins Loan to participate in a loan entrance counseling session and endorse a master promissory note prior to receiving the first distribution of the loan.
-No Federal Stafford loan or Federal Perkins loan can be disbursed until this requirement is met.
+Federal regulations require all students receiving a Federal Stafford Unsubsidized Loan or Graduate Plus Loan to participate in a loan entrance counseling session and endorse a master promissory note prior to receiving the first distribution of the loan.
+No Federal loan can be disbursed until this requirement is met.

-A student accepting a loan award for the first time at Florida State University can complete the loan entrance and master promissory note requirement by accessing the Federal Department of Education Web site at http://www.studentloans.gov and clicking on the loan entrance counseling and master promissory note links.
+A student accepting a loan award for the first time at Florida State University can complete the loan entrance and master promissory note requirement by accessing the Federal Department of Education Website at https://studentaid.gov/h/manage-loans and clicking on the loan entrance counseling and master promissory note links.
 Students will need their Federal Student Aid ID (FSA ID) to access their profile.
-Students can obtain a federal FSA ID by visiting http://fsaid.ed.gov.
+Students can obtain an FSA ID by visiting https://studentaid.gov/fsa-id.
 The student will be asked to provide certain information, including reference addresses for future use.
 Students are strongly encouraged to print a copy of the completed confirmation page to retain for their records.
-Federal Perkins Loans require a promissory note which can be accessed online at https://www.ecsi.net.
-The Internet browsers that work best are Internet Explorer and Mozilla Firefox.
-You will need your FSA ID to do the e-signature.
+The FSA ID is used to complete the e-signature.
 Students who prefer an alternative format or who have questions about loans, the loan entrance counseling, or master promissory note information process may contact the Office of Financial Aid.

 Fees and Financial Aid Students

-Deadline: If the financial aid is not sufficient to cover all charges, the student is responsible for paying the balance by the tuition payment deadline (see date on the “Academic Calendar” in this General Bulletin).
-After this date, a $100.00 late payment fee is assessed and grades will be held at the end of the semester until fees are paid in full.
+Deadline: If the financial aid payment is not sufficient (or allowed) to cover all charges, or if a student's schedule, university bill, or financial aid offer changes after application of financial aid, then the student is responsible for paying the balance by the tuition payment deadline, (see the "Academic Calendar" in the Registration Guide).
+After this date, a $100.00 late payment fee is assessed, and grades will be held at the end of the semester until fees are paid in full.

 Deferments, Loans, and Check Cancellation

-Financial aid students who do not receive a financial aid deferment must pay their tuition in full by the tuition payment deadline.
-See the dates published in the “Academic Calendar” included in this General Bulletin.
+Financial aid students who do not receive a financial aid deferment or extension must pay their tuition in full by the tuition payment deadline.
+See the dates published in the "Academic Calendar" included in the Registration Guide.
 Failure to pay by the published deadline will result in a late payment fee assessment.

 Note: Financial aid deferments expire before the end of the semester.
 See the Registration Guide for the expiration date.
-Students must confirm that their financial aid has arrived and all requirements have been met by the deferment expiration date.
-Go to http://my.fsu.edu (from Student Account Quicklinks, click Account Statement).
-You will then see your courses and fees detailed.
-With your temporary deferment, your total balance may show “$zero” ($0.00) for the Current Term Tuition.
-When your financial aid arrives, the screen will show how much has been paid toward your tuition.
-You must ensure your financial aid pays your tuition by the deferment deadline.
-If you have questions, contact us at email@example.com or (850) 644-9452.
-Also, check your financial aid status at http://www.studentsfirst.fsu.edu.
-If the student’s aid is not available by the expiration date, it is the student’s responsibility to pay tuition in full.
-Failure to pay by the expiration date will result in a late payment fee assessment of $100.00, and your schedule for the next semester may be cancelled.
-Additionally, registration will not be permitted and transcripts and diplomas will not be mailed until debts are paid in full.
+Students must confirm that their financial aid has posted, and all requirements have been met by the deferment expiration date.
+Go to https://my.fsu.edu/ (from Student Account Quicklinks, click Account Statement).
+Students will then see courses and fees detailed.
+With a temporary deferment, the total balance may show ($0.00) for the Current Term Tuition.
+When financial aid posts, the screen will show how much has been paid toward tuition.
+Students must ensure financial aid pays tuition in full by the deferment deadline.
+If the student's financial aid is not available by the expiration date, it is the student's responsibility to pay tuition in full.
+Failure to pay by the expiration date will result in a late payment fee assessment of $100.00, and the schedule for the semester may be cancelled.
+Additionally, registration will not be permitted, and transcripts and diplomas will not be mailed until debts are paid in full.

 Short Term Loans

-Students in need of funds as a result of financial aid being delayed may apply for a short term loan (also known by the name delayed delivery loan) by contacting the Office of Financial Aid.
+Students in need of funds as a result of financial aid being delayed may apply for a short-term loan (also known by the name delayed delivery loan) by contacting the Office of Financial Aid.
 Eligibility for the loan will be determined by the type of aid awarded and the hours enrolled.
-Accounts in delinquent status (past due) are not eligible for loans.
-Short Term Loans will be disbursed approximately one business day after the loan has been approved and disbursed according to the disbursement method indicated on the student’s disbursement permissions.
+Accounts in delinquent status (past due) are not eligible for these loans.
+Short term loans will be disbursed approximately 1-2 business days after the loan has been approved and disbursed according to the disbursement method indicated on the student's disbursement permissions.
 Students must have either paid or deferred their full amount of tuition by the tuition payment deadline in order to be eligible for short term loans.
 Short term loans are due when the financial aid arrives, or by the financial aid deferment deadline, whichever comes first.
 Debts not paid will prohibit students from using University services such as registration, transcripts, etc.

 Short term loans are not available until the financial aid distribution period.
-Students should come prepared to buy books, as financial aid distribution does not take place until the second week of the term.
+Students should come prepared to buy books and pay initial living expenses until financial aid disbursement.
+Students meeting the eligibility for the loan must contact the Office of Financial Aid to receive the application and submit it via the online workflow to firstname.lastname@example.org.

-Students who have emergency situations such as death in the family or unexpected major medical or dental bills may apply for an emergency loan at the Office of Financial Aid.
+Students who have a documented emergency such as eviction or utility suspension may apply for an emergency loan at the Office of Financial Aid.
 Documentation and a picture ID are required to receive an emergency loan.
-Accounts in delinquent status are not eligible for loans.
-Loans must be paid by the due date, and University services will not be granted until paid in full.
+Accounts in delinquent status are not eligible for an emergency loan.
+These loans must be paid by the due date, and University services will not be granted until paid in full.
+Students meeting the eligibility for the loan must contact the Office of Financial Aid to receive the application and submit it via the online workflow to email@example.com.

-Any Stafford Loan check available at financial aid distribution that is not disbursed by the check cancellation deadline will be returned to the lender for cancellation.
+Any Federal Direct Stafford Loan disbursed by check that remains uncashed at the check cancellation deadline will be returned to the lender for cancellation.

 Loan Cancellation and Refusals